ashishagrwl/ashishagrwl.github.io/_posts/2023-04-11-spotify-playlists-to-ipod-shuffle.markdown

 * iTunes on Windows
 * [spotdl][spotdl]

-The following steps are written for Ubuntu on WSL but should work on other platforms with slight changes.
+I wrote the following steps for Ubuntu on WSL but they should work on other platforms with slight changes.

 1. (For higher quality downloads, optional) Download cookies.txt for Youtube Music using a browser extension like this one - <https://chrome.google.com/webstore/detail/get-cookiestxt-locally/cclelndahbckbenkjhflpdbgdldlbecc>